twitter/communitynotes/content/writing-and-rating-impact.md

 ### How do I increase my Rating Impact?

 To increase this impact, you should look for notes that still need more ratings, and rate them.
-The best ways to do this are by browsing the [Needs Your Help](https://twitter.com/i/birdwatch/needs_your_help) tab in Birdwatch, and by looking out for alerts from Birdwatch that a note needs your rating.
+The best ways to do this are by browsing the [Needs Your Help](https://twitter.com/i/birdwatch/needs_your_help) tab in Community Notes, and by looking out for alerts when a note needs your rating.

 1. <div><strong> Help identify notes as Helpful</strong>
    <label>When you help a note earn the status of Helpful, it gets shown on Twitter as context, helping keep people informed.</label></div>

 2. <div><strong> Help identify notes as Not Helpful</strong>
-   <label>When you help a note reach a status of Not Helpful, you're also improving Birdwatch.
+   <label>When you help a note reach a status of Not Helpful, you're also improving Community Notes.
 Note authors get feedback based on your rating, and other raters can more easily focus on the most promising notes.</label></div>

 Here are [tips on how to identify Helpful and Not Helpful notes](../examples).